kaffetorsk/arlo-streamer/README.md

 The streams will provide an "idle" picture when the camera is not actively streaming.
 Motion will trigger an active stream, replacing the "idle" picture with the actual camera stream.

+**Note:** For ideal operation, the arlo cameras should not be set to record on motion in the arlo app.
+This slows down stream setup significantly, leading to loss of valuable frames at the start of the event.
+A common approach is to choose push notification only, then disable notifications for the arlo app.

 ## Usage
 Config through environment variables, if `.env` is present it will be checked for variables.